WebAssembly/component-model/design/mvp/Explainer.md

    also allows more-aggressive compiler optimizations (e.g., store reordering).
    This was considered early in Core WebAssembly standardization but rejected due to the lack of clear trapping boundary.
-With components, each component instance is given a mutable "lockdown" state that is set upon trap and implicitly checked at every execution step by component functions.
+With components, each component store is given a mutable "lockdown" state that is set upon trap and checked at all reentry points.
 Thus, after a trap, it's no longer possible to observe the internal state of a component instance.

 2. When components implement `async` functions using the 0.3.0 sync or async-callback ABIs, core wasm execution is "run to completion" within the